hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-Assorted causality things.md

 The second chapter covers identifying causal effects from causal structures.
 Without going into interventional calculus or necessary conditions, it focusses on the back-door criterion and front-door criterion.
 I'm pretty confused about identifying causal effect with so-called 'instrumental variables', as it looks like we have to make assumptions about the functional form of the causal structure to actually identify causal effect.

 The third chapter is a useful complement to Pearl- whereas Pearl assumes direct access to observable distributions, Shalizi points out that estimating the relevant conditional distributions is a regression problem.
 If we aren't conditioning on too many variables, and the distributions are discrete, we should be able to just do inference, like in the first point [here](https://hilbert-spaess.github.io/Confusions-about-causal-inference/).
 Another non-parametric approach that Shalizi suggests is nearest-neighour smoothing, or 'matching'.
 Otherwise we have to whip out the regression toolbox.

+Finally Shalizi looks at the problem of deriving the causal structure in the first place.
+He covers the SGS and PC algorithms for identifying a Markovian structure, and notes that you can sometimes identify causal relationships in the presence of latent variables.
+He also mentions the need for a conditional independence test, which I was thinking about before.
+He recommends the $\chi$ squared test for discrete distributions, which seems mostly inferior to the Bayesian approach as Mackay [explains](http://www.inference.org.uk/mackay/Chi2.pdf).

 ## Causation without manipulation?